 - Related Articles

-There are a few things to take into consideration when managing large UniFi installs with hundreds of devices and several sites connected to a single UniFi Network Controller.
-A Controller running under such a high load might encounter some issues if configured the same way as a Controller managing a much lighter load.
-There are some symptoms that can be recognized, diagnosed and worked on to improve the controller's performance.
+There are a few things to take into consideration when managing large UniFi installs with hundreds of devices and several sites connected to a single UniFi Network application.
+A Network application running under such a high load might encounter some issues if configured the same way as an application managing a much lighter load.
+There are some symptoms that can be recognized, diagnosed and worked on to improve the application's performance.

 Symptom: High CPU Usage

-One of the most important metrics to monitor, is CPU usage on your UniFi Network Controller.
+One of the most important metrics to monitor, is CPU usage on your UniFi OS Console (or other host if self-hosting the UniFi Network application).
 High CPU usage is the first indication that there is an issue.
 Unfortunately, there is no silver bullet for this and just increasing the CPU is not necessarily the answer.

 Allocating Additional Memory